vdojnov/4D-Documentation/ORDA/ORDA Cheet Sheet.md

 * We have a DataClass for both Employees and Companies, The can be found in the classes folder named "Companies" and "Employees"

 In this example we will look at the Employees DataClass.
-We want a fucntion for when an Employee changes companies:
+We want a functions for when an Employee changes companies:

 ```4D
 Class extends DataClass